-- Review the feedback report from the Grievance Committee which is making recommended revisions to the current SEAS student grievance processes and exploring preventative measures that focus on enhancing school culture/climate and restorative approaches.
-Consider the recommendations for implementation. - 2.
-Clarify both internal and external pathways for reporting, conflict resolution, and key contacts through creating a clear resource that provides examples, and both confidential/ non-confidential resource options. - 3.
-Collaborate with University partners to explore the relevant training options to support students, staff, and faculty development in these areas (SAPAC, ECRT, PEAR, Organizational Learning, etc.).
+- 1. Update the current SEAS student grievance process based on feedback from the Grievance Committee. - 2.
+Clarify internal and external pathways for reporting, conflict resolution, and key contacts through creating a clear resource that provides examples, and both confidential and non-confidential resource options. - 3.
+Collaborate with University partners to provide the relevant training options to support

+- students, staff, and faculty development in these areas (SAPAC, ECRT, PEAR, Organizational Learning, etc.). - 4.
+Explore preventative measures that focus on enhancing school culture/climate and restorative approaches through the process of rolling out the SEAS values.

-- Ensure that 100% of all bias incidents that are reported through internal SEAS processes are appropriately followed up upon and directed to the appropriate contact/resource(s) as applicable - Increased offerings and participation in activities and trainings that promote a safe and healthy school culture and climate.
+- Ensure that 100% of all bias incidents that are reported through internal SEAS processes are appropriately followed up upon and directed to the appropriate contact/resource(s) as applicable. - Increased offerings and participation in activities and training that promote a safe and healthy school culture and climate.

-Strategic Objective 4: Provide increased transparency and communication on the progress and barriers related to our DEI goals.
+Strategic Objective 4: Transparently communicate on the progress and barriers related to our DEI goals.

-- 1. Utilize the SEAS DEI website and newsletters to share progress updates and information sharing. - 2.
+- 1. Utilize multiple platforms to share DEI progress, updates, and information, including the SEAS website, newsletters, and other communication channels. - 2.
 Post the composition/demographic data of our SEAS students, staff, and faculty on our website to increase transparency about the makeup of our community including changes in such composition over time.
-Integrate findings into annual equity reports, once established. - 3.
-Consult with the Center for Education Design, Evaluation, and Research (CEDER) to develop a plan to evaluate our SEAS DEI strategic efforts and report our findings with the SEAS community. - 4.
-Work with CEDER to develop an annual equity report and determine how that aligns with the metrics we are tracking for central campus reporting.
+Integrate findings into annual equity reports, once established. - Consult with the Center for Education Design, Evaluation, and Research (CEDER) to develop a plan to evaluate our SEAS DEI strategic efforts and report our findings with the SEAS community. - 4.
+Develop an annual equity report and determine how that aligns with the metrics we are tracking for central campus reporting.

-- Strengthened metrics and outcomes to assess impact of our DEI efforts over time. - Implementation of a monthly DEI Newsletter.
+- DEI content is embedded into SEAS communications. - Strengthened metrics and outcomes to assess impact of our DEI efforts over time.